- Ch.1: Choose Your Hosting Provider

 - Reviews / Client Testimonials

 Customer reviews are an already integrated part of WooCommerce.
-To enable customer reviews, head over to WooCommerce → Settings from the Dashboard.
+Head over to WooCommerce → Settings from the Dashboard to enable customer reviews.
 Once there, hit the Products tab, scroll down and tick the Enable product reviews option.
 See the screenshot below.

 - Related Products